 This option is available for: DATASET, GROUP, COMPUTER, USER, NOTICE, INTERFACE, STORE, TEMPLATE and TASK.
 The user must have the _MOVE permission (GROUP_MOVE, COMPUTER_MOVE etc.) on the entity being moved and the _CREATE permission (GROUP_CREATE, COMPUTER_CREATE etc.) on the new parent entity.

 Please also remember that not all entities can be moved to any entity type that you would like.
-Here is a list of constraints:

 As you can see the restraint is centered around GROUP being the parent.
 These constraints reflect the restraint that you also have creating these entities.